[?] Subscribe To The Bookkeeping Blog

 Tax rate limits for lease payments and interest expenses relating to passenger vehicles are found on The Rates page.
 You will find the non-taxable allowance rates for employees here too.

-CRA guide T4130 Employers' Guide Taxable Benefits and Allowances 2009 explains allowable employment expenses an employee may claim if you issued a T2200 Declaration of Conditions of Employment.
+CRA guide T4130 Employers' Guide Taxable Benefits and Allowances explains allowable employment expenses an employee may claim if you (the employer) issued a T2200 Declaration of Conditions of Employment.
 The form allows employees to claim the business use portion on their personal vehicle on Form T777 Statement of Employment Expenses.
-If you reimburse them for their expenses and they are not taxable, the employee is not eligible to receive a T2200.

 Capital cost allowance (CCA) claim is optional.
 Use it only if your other expenses were not enough to reduce your business income to zero.